Meet Our Team

 As Bridge School continues to work to create lasting change for all women, agender and non-binary workers in tech, the leadership team is committed to solving harder problems.
 While continuing to provide our highest quality design and development programming to date, Bridge has expanded its mission and vision to lead the way in building a new tech culture in Toronto.

-Bridge will double efforts to help the non-binary and BIPOC communities, work to increase awareness of ethical issues in tech, and work with companies to improve their hiring processes and their company culture.
+Bridge will double efforts to help the non-binary, Black, and Indigenous communities, work to increase awareness of ethical issues in tech, and work with companies to improve their hiring processes and their company culture.
 This includes bringing together community leaders, top-tier professional developers and designers, and the most forward-thinking hiring managers and executive leadership to build a future where tech is for everyone.

 Bridge School is made possible thanks to the tireless efforts of our incredible volunteers.
 From mentors, instructors, event organizers, and more -- they are the heart of this community.